California Full-Time Hours: Getting the Facts

 You should contact an attorney so they can get all the details of your case.
-Most employment lawyers work on a contingency fee based system, which means if they don’t win your case you won’t have to pay.
+Most employment lawyers work on a contingency fee-based system, which means if they don’t win your case you won’t have to pay.

-Unfortunately for California employees, whether or not they are considered “part-time” and ineligible for benefits or “full-time” and privy to benefits is solely left to the employer’s discretion, except for employees who work 40 hours a week or more.
+Unfortunately for California employees, whether they are considered “part-time” and ineligible for benefits or “full-time” and privy to benefits is solely left to the employer’s discretion, except for employees who work 40 hours a week or more.

 If an employee chooses to classify an employee who works 39 hours a week as “part-time,” he or she can legally do so.